X16Community/x16-docs/X16 Reference - Appendix J - ROM Recovery.md

 Insert the flash IC into X16, while X16 is disconnected from power.
 (You may optionally insert a ZIF socket into the ROM socket first, to make the ROM easier to remove next time.)

 Power on your X16.
 Enjoy!

+## Option 2: Using a cartridge to program/recover ROM

+**Target Component:** ROM

+**Programmer:** X16 + cartridge

+**Software:** CX16-UPDATE

+**Host OS:** CBM Basic

+### Description

+If you have a working Commander X16, and a cartridge with a ROM socket, and an extra ROM IC (SST39SF040), you can use it to make a backup ROM IC using CX16-UPDATE.
+In case you later brick your ROM IC, you can replace it with the backup.
+Using the backup, you can program the ROM IC again, using CX16-UPDATE.

+### Connect ROM via cartridge to CX16

+Disconnect power from the Commander X16.

+Ensure that there is a working ROM in CX16.

+Connect the ROM to be programmed, to a socket in the cartridge.

+If the cartridge requires a "write enable" jumper, insert it.

+Connect cartridge to CX16.

+### Prepare SD card

+Prepare a new folder on the SD card which contains CX16-UPDATE, and the rom.bin file to program.

+Rename rom.bin to e.g "ROM1.BIN", if the ROM IC is inserted into the slot corresponding to ROM bank 32-63, which is the cartridge starting point.
+(You can also use ROM2.BIN ..
+ROM7.BIN, depending on how this ROM IC is accessed by the system).

+Ensure that there are no files called rom.bin, smc.bin or vera.bin in this folder.
+Only CX16-UPDATE.PRG and e.g ROM1.BIN.

+### Power on the machine and enter BASIC

+Power on the machine.

+If you get the READY prompt, proceed to the next step.

+If not, Commander X16 may try to boot the cartridge.
+This is done if the machine reads "CX16" at offset $20:$C000.

+If you have ROM R49 or newer:
+- Press and hold the "shift" key, while powering on CX16.
+This will bypass cartridge boot.

+If you have older ROM:
+- Press NMI.
+This may start BASIC or monitor.

+If you are in monitor:
+- Change RO to 00 (set ROM bank to $00)
+- Set carry flag (ensure it have an asterisk, "*")
+- Press "enter" at end of line to apply the new registers
+- Enter `R` (show registers, confirm that registers are updated)
+- Enter `G FF47` (Jump to FF47, enter_basic)

+### Start CX16-UPDATE

+Enter the correct folder using `@CD:name_of_folder`.
+Use `@$` to view contents of current folder.

+Start CX16-UPDATE.

+Run the program.
+This should program the IC with the contents from e.g ROM1.BIN.

+Power off the machine.
+Disconnect power.
+Place the ROM IC where appropriate (backup storage, or, into ROM socket).

 <!-- For PDF formatting -->